untoldengine/UntoldEngine/docs/API/UsingGeometryStreamingSystem.md

 `StreamingComponent` is internal to the tile-owned OCC path.
 External callers should not attach it manually or rely on `enableStreaming(...)`.

+> **Known gap:** the public function `createStreamingEntity(filename:withExtension:streamingRadius:unloadRadius:priority:)` creates a standalone entity with a `StreamingComponent` but no `TileComponent` ancestor.
+Since the streaming update pass requires tile ownership (see below), entities created this way are never actually loaded by the normal streaming tick.
+Don't use it — prefer `setEntityMeshAsync` or `setEntityStreamScene`.

 ## Manifest Fields That Matter

 These are the important fields for geometry streaming: